coinbase/salus/configuration/scanners/package_version_scan.md

 ---
 # Package Version Scanning

-This scanner checks whether repository's package version is within a range of configured versions.
+These scanners checks whether a repository's package version is within a range of configured versions.
 This allows you to block certain versions of a package or dependency in your project.

 Salus currently supports the following Package Version Scanners
 - NPMPackageScanner